 not somebody else' automaton.......Look at it this way, problems,/troubles are mere abstractions, imaginary endowments we place on one another for lack of anything better to do.

-But if all else fails, why not heed the advice my late Uncle Dermot who'd lovingly remind us in such emergencies;
+In any event, if all else fails, nothings working & you're struggling for answers, why not heed the advice my late Uncle Dermot who'd lovingly remind us in times of emergency;